UCLA Bruins men's basketball: History

-Early UCLA basketball (1919–1948)
+Early years (1919–1948)

 In 1919, Fred Cozens became the first head coach of the UCLA basketball and football teams.
 Cozens coached the basketball team for two seasons, finishing with an overall record of 21–4.
 Caddy Works was the head coach of the Bruins from 1921 to 1939, guiding them to a 173–159 record.
 Works was a lawyer by profession and coached the team only during the evenings.
 According to UCLA player and future Olympian Frank Lubin, Works was "more of an honorary coach" with little basketball knowledge.
+Dick Linthicum was UCLA's first All-American in any sport, earning selections in 1931 and 1932.
 Wilbur Johns was the UCLA basketball head coach from 1939 to 1948, guiding the Bruins to a 93–120 record.

-The John Wooden era (1948–1975)
+John Wooden era (1948–1975)

 From 1948 to 1975, John Wooden, nicknamed the "Wizard of Westwood", served as UCLA's head coach.
 He won ten NCAA national championships in a 12-year period, including a run of seven in a row that shattered the previous record of only two consecutive titles; to this day, no other team has won more than two straight titles.
 Within this period, his teams won a men's basketball-record 88 consecutive games.

 Prior to Wooden's arrival, UCLA had only won two conference championships in the previous 18 years.
 In his first season, Wooden guided a UCLA team that had finished with a 12–13 record the previous year to a 22–7 record—then the most wins in a season in program history—and the Pacific Coast Conference (PCC) Southern Division championship.
 In his second season, Wooden led the Bruins to a 24–7 record and the PCC championship.
 The Bruins would win the division title in each of the next two seasons and the conference title in the latter season.
 Up to that time, UCLA had won only two division titles since the PCC began divisional play, and it had not won a conference title of any kind since winning the Southern California Intercollegiate Athletic Conference in 1927.

 In 1955–56, Wooden guided the Bruins to their first undefeated PCC conference title and a 17-game winning streak that only came to an end in the 1956 NCAA Tournament at the hands of a University of San Francisco team that featured Bill Russell.
 However, UCLA was unable to maintain this level of performance over the immediate ensuing seasons, finding itself unable to return to the NCAA Tournament as the Pete Newell-coached California teams took control of the conference at the end of the decade.
 Also hampering the fortunes of Wooden's team during that time period was a probation imposed on all UCLA sports in the aftermath of a scandal involving illegal payments made to players on the school's football team, along with USC, Cal and Stanford, resulting in the dismantling of the PCC conference.